vrun33/RISC-V-Processor/README.md

 # Testing Codes

-The files `name_exp.txt` contains the instruction with comments for understanding the code.
-The files `name_code.txt` contains the executable Byte addressed Hexadecimal Instructions.
+The files `Name_exp.txt` contains the instruction with comments for understanding the code.
+The files `Name_Code.txt` contains the executable Byte addressed Hexadecimal Instructions.
 The code files are generated through the automated python script - `riscv_instruction_encoder.py` and the code file path is included in the `instruction_memory.v` for running that particular code.

-1) `Test_Basic_Code.txt` contains instructions for checking arithmetic, logical, sd, ld, beq basic checking (18 instr) It also contains the edge case of writing onto register `x0`
+1) `Test_Basic_exp.txt` contains instructions for checking arithmetic, logical, sd, ld, beq basic checking (18 instr) It also contains the edge case of writing onto register `x0`

 2) `Test_Vector_Add.txt` contains instructions for checking vector addition (34 instructions)